Assessments Enable PE Teachers to Grade Students Based on Actual Performance Toward Individual Goal

 Using Objective PE Evaluation as a Factor in Student Grading

-Empowered by daily workout data specific to each student collected by the adidas ZONE for IHT Spirit wrist heart rate monitors and analyzed by IHT Spirit System software, teachers are confident moving away from grading students on their perceived level of class participation.
+Empowered by daily workout data specific to each student collected by the IHT ZONE heart rate monitor wrist heart rate monitors and analyzed by IHT Spirit System software, teachers are confident moving away from grading students on their perceived level of class participation.
 Teachers assign students goals to exercise for a specific amount of time at a moderate to vigorous level (MVPA) and grade based on student progress toward that goal.

 While teachers debate how they incorporate the data into each student’s grade, they agree that having easily-collected objective data helps them assess students on specific standards.